HOLMES 2: HOLMES

 HOLMES was introduced in 1985 and enabled law enforcement agencies to improve effectiveness and productivity in crime investigations.
 Like the later HOLMES 2, it was an administrative support system that was primarily designed to assist senior investigation officers in their management of the complexity of investigating serious crime.
 To this end, HOLMES carefully processed the mass of information it was provided with and ensured that no vital clues were overlooked.

 HOLMES was also used to support the Police UK Casualty Bureau providing facilities to record reported missing persons, casualties, survivors and evacuees.
 The application provides matching facilities to aid the reconciliation of missing persons with those involved in the incident.

-But the system had crucial weaknesses, too.
-It provided very little support to the investigation of the crime per se and had only very limited opportunities to link separate incidents, especially across police force boundaries.
-What was needed was a solution that allowed an increased amount of information exchange combined with better use of the information.
+The system had crucial weaknesses, too.
+It provided very little support to the investigation of the crime in itself and had only very limited opportunities to link separate incidents, especially across police force boundaries.
+A solution was needed that allowed an increased amount of information exchange combined with better use of the information.

 In the summer of 1987 HOLMES was used in conjunction with a West Midlands Police undercover operation known as Operation GROWTH as an aid for undercover police officers who had infiltrated a notorious gang of football hooligans known as The Bridge Boys who followed Wolverhampton Wanderers.
 Previous trials of football hooligans had collapsed due to the way undercover police gathered evidence while on the job.
 Any evidence gathered during GROWTH was collated straight to HOLMES which in turn secured successful convictions in December 1988.

 Replacement

-Against this background, the British police forces started a plan to replace the existing system with a new, improved version in 1994.
+The British police forces started a plan to replace the system with an improved version in 1994.
 The new version, HOLMES 2, overcame the known weaknesses of HOLMES.
-Additionally, it is more flexible for future changes and provides a speedier and more efficient access to information.
+It is more flexible for future changes and provides a speedier and more efficient access to information.
 The system was finally released to the first forces in 2000, while the last forces became operational in early 2004.